njosefbeck/code-repo/README.md

 ## Contributions

 This project would not be possible without code contributions from the community.
 We greatly appreciate any and all contributions to our code examples.
-If you are looking to contribute, head on over to Contributions to learn the proper formatting and methods for submissions.
+If you are looking to contribute, head on over to Contributing.md to learn the proper formatting and methods for submissions.
 Thanks!